Williamsmene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern bin
+Display the number of lines